2000–01 Dallas Mavericks season

 During the NBA All-Star weekend at the MCI Center in Washington, D.C., Finley was selected for the 2001 NBA All-Star Game, as a member of the Western Conference All-Star team; it was his second and final All-Star appearance.
 Meanwhile, Nowitzki and Nash both participated in the NBA Three-Point Shootout; it was the second consecutive year that Nowitzki participated in the Three-Point Shootout.
 Nash also finished in third place in Most Improved Player voting, while Nowitzki finished tied in fifth place, and head coach Don Nelson finished in third place in Coach of the Year voting.

-In the Western Conference First Round of the 2001 NBA playoffs, the Mavericks trailed 2–0 to the 4th-seeded Utah Jazz, but managed to win the next three games, thus winning the series 3–2, and winning their first playoff series since the 1987–88 season.
-However, they would lose in the Western Conference Semi-finals to the San Antonio Spurs in five games.
+In the Western Conference First Round of the 2001 NBA playoffs, the Mavericks faced off against the 4th–seeded Utah Jazz, who were led by All-Star forward Karl Malone, Bryon Russell, and All-Star guard John Stockton.
+The Mavericks lost the first two games to the Jazz on the road, which included a Game 2 loss at the Delta Center by a score of 109–98, as the Jazz took a 2–0 series lead.
+However, the Mavericks managed to win the next two games at home, including a Game 4 win over the Jazz at the Reunion Arena, 107–77 to even the series.
+The Mavericks won Game 5 over the Jazz at the Delta Center, 84–83 to win in a hard-fought five-game series; the team won their first NBA playoff series since the 1987–88 season.

+In the Western Conference Semi-finals, the team faced off against the top–seeded, and Midwest Division champion San Antonio Spurs, who were led by All-Star forward Tim Duncan, All-Star center David Robinson, and Derek Anderson.
+The Spurs took a 3–0 series lead, but the Mavericks managed to win Game 4 at the Reunion Arena, 112–108.
+However, the Mavericks lost Game 5 to the Spurs on the road, 105–87 at the Alamodome, thus losing the series in five games.

+The Mavericks finished 14th in the NBA in home-game attendance, with an attendance of 680,238 at the Reunion Arena during the regular season; it was also the team's final season playing at the Reunion Arena.
 Following the season, Eisley was traded to the New York Knicks in a three-team trade, while Gary Trent signed with the Minnesota Timberwolves, Booth signed with the Seattle SuperSonics, Ekezie was released to free agency, and Maxwell retired.